 • Steve and Connie Horvath, married for 42 years, who have experienced what a powerful, healing force love can be.
-Inglis resident and registered nurse Linda Litton, whose multiple sclerosis sidelined her from her career in the Operating Room, but could never touch the compassion Lauren DeBruicker chats with Inglis House residents Anya Bowden and Conrad Jones at the summer Ice Cream Social.
+Inglis resident and registered nurse Linda Litton, whose multiple sclerosis sidelined her from her career in the Operating Room, but could never touch the compassion "Person First" values to life.

+Lauren DeBruicker chats with Inglis House residents Anya Bowden and Conrad Jones at the summer Ice Cream Social.